elninotech/uppload/content/help/services/import-from-web-service/9gag.md

 1. Find the 9GAG URL of your photo and copy it
 2. Click on the "9GAG" button in the widget
 3. Paste the 9GAG URL in the textbox
-4. Click on the "Import from 9GAG" buttom
+4. Click on the "Import from 9GAG" button

 ## How do I find the 9GAG URL of an image?